Software engineer dupes 22,000 people through shopping website, arrested | NewsBytes

 -

-With a rise in such cases, police urged online shoppers to get more cautious.
+With a rise in such cases, police urged online shoppers to be more cautious.

 Karandikar said 11 such fake websites, present on Facebook and other social media platforms, have been identified.